College of Arts & Science

 College of Nursing and Health Professions

-Drexel University's College of Nursing and Health Professions has a national reputation as a leader in nursing education, drawing on its 130-year legacy of educating Nurses for successful careers.
-Its origins date back to the former Woman's Medical College of Pennsylvania (est. 1864) and the Hahnemann Hospital Training School for Nurses (est. 1890).
+Drexel University's College of Nursing and Health Professions has a national reputation as a leader in nursing and healthcare education, drawing on its 130-year legacy of educating nurses and healthcare professionals for successful careers.
+Its origins date back to the former Woman's Medical College of Pennsylvania (est. 1864) and the Hahnemann Hospital Training School for Nurses (est. 1890.)

 Bachelor's degree completion programs, Master's degrees and certificates are offered by Drexel University's Goodwin College.
 Goodwin has a long-standing tradition of providing educational opportunities for adult learners.
 Since 1892, Goodwin College has offered various educational options designed to meet the needs of its students.
 In 1989, The Association of Continuing Higher Education honored Goodwin College for more than 50 years of outstanding achievement in the field of adult education.

 LeBow College of Business